ned1010/git-project/README.md

-I am learning how to use github
+I am learning how to use github.

+I am going to use git pull this time around.